jeremypaton/labyrinth/README.md

 # FinalProject
 final project

+To run the game, navigate to the folder with all the files using cd [folder location].
+Then, run "ocamlbuild -lib graphics display.native --" A window should popup, allowing you to play the game.

-see intstructions.jpg for how to play.
+See instructions.jpg for how to play.